-- (i) maintain a debt service ratio of at least 1.5; and - (ii) not declare any dividends or make any other distributions to any shareholder, unless debt service ratio is more than 1.5.
+- (i) maintain a debt service ratio of at least 1.5; and - (ii) not declare any dividends or make any other distributions to any shareholder, unless debt service ratio is more than 1.5. - (f) Alba Bank

-(g) Alba Bank

-Loan for US\$12,000,000, for a period of ten (10) years, including a two (2) year grace period from the date of the first drawdown before principal and interest payments begin.
+Loan for US\$12,000,000, for a period of ten (10) years, including a two (2) year grace period from the date of the first drawdown.
 The loan is repayable in equal, or approximately equal and consecutive semi-annual installments, plus interest at a fixed rate of 4.5%; commencing from the first due date after the expiry of the two (2) years grace period.

-15. Consumers' contributions to line extensions
+15. Consumers' contributions